robmoore-i/JsonRestApi/README.md

 Here is a description of a very common piece of functionality.

-1. Query endpoint "/get/data" on the backend
+1. Query endpoint "/get/my/data" on the backend
 2. Backend reads a database
 3. Backend responds with some JSON

 This code aims to make this as easy as it should be in every language.
-After brief google searches I find this kind of simplicity present only in Kotlin(Http4k) and NodeJS(Express).
+I have experienced this kind of simplicity only in Kotlin(Http4k) and NodeJS(Express).
+The results of my google searches regarding solutions for other languages in which I would expect this ease and simplicity (Python, J, Haskell) are disappointing.

 ## Example Usage